gruntwork-io/health-checker/README.md

 A simple HTTP server that will return `200 OK` if the configured checks are all successful.

+## Quick start

+Put the following in `health-checks.yml`:

+TODO: include simple example of a file with two health checks

+and run `health-checker`.
+Now, requests to `0.0.0.0:5000` will return a 200 OK if the checks specified in `health-checks.yml` pass.

 ## Motivation

 We were setting up an AWS [Auto Scaling Group](http://docs.aws.amazon.com/autoscaling/latest/userguide/AutoScalingGroup.html)